godotengine/godot-docs/tutorials/plugins/editor/making_plugins.rst

 .. image:: img/making_plugins-custom_node_create.png

-When you add the node, you can see that it already have the script you created attached to it.
+When you add the node, you can see that it already has the script you created attached to it.
 Set a text to the button, save and run the scene.
 When you click the button, you can see some text in the console: